nickw07/windows-desktoptool-tkinter/README.md

 ## 🐛 | Bugs
 - Feel free to report any bugs
+- Widgets in the GUI may shift slightly depending on the environment (likely due to the `place` layout manager).
 - ⚠️ There are currently known issues with the calculator top-level window.
 Problems will be fixed in a future update.